srimutyala/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.33%.
 This is worse than the test accuracy of 93.5%.

 We used softmax & top_k to see the top 5 probabilities for each of those additional images.
 The probabilities and the corresponding labels for these are listed below.
-At a quick glance, we can see that the probabilities for the first 5 accurately predicted images are close to 1 where as the last one(predicted inaccurately) has a probability of 0.6.
+At a quick glance, we can see that the probabilities for the first 5 accurately predicted images are close to 1 (except for 1 which still had the highest probability for the correct label).

 Edit: Looking through the training dataset, the last image is not a part of 43 provided labels for the sign.
-Since there is not training for this particular sign, the model obviosuly failed to recognize it and tried to provide the best match.
+Since there is no training for this particular sign, the model obviosuly failed to recognize it and tried to provide the best match.

 [  1.00000000e+00   1.25504102e-24   2.73641724e-29   3.13950730e-30
    2.89225918e-31]